 Basketry: possibly the oldest of human crafts.
 It is time-honored, it is revered, it is respected, and still, it has the power to excite and involve us today.
 Our ancestors fashioned their baskets out of whatever natural materials they found at hand: trees, bushes, vines, and grasses all went into the making of their baskets.
-Don’t you want to try your hand at this ancient art practiced the world over?
+Do you want to try your hand at this ancient art practiced the world over?
+Read further for some basket-making basics.

 Unfortunately, the amazing natural materials that our ancestors used in styling their baskets decayed with age; the very thing that makes baskets so endearing and special is the reason not many baskets from the days of yore survive.
 But don’t worry, most of those very same materials are available to you today, so we can continue to carry on the grand tradition of weaving a basket.